mysteryduck/github/README.md

 <img src="https://github.com/mysteryduck/github/blob/master/img/0-1.png" height="200">

-Go down to the **GIT/SVN** tab and ensure
+Go down to the **GIT/SVN** tab and ensure that **Enable version control interface for RStudio projects** is checked.

-**Enable version control interface for RStudio projects** is checked.
-Also, make sure you have a **Git executable**.
+While you're here, make sure you have a **Git executable**.
 If this box is empty, click on the **Using Version Control with RStudio** link and scroll down to the **Installation** section.
-This will take you to a site that describes how to install Git.
+This will take you to a site that describes how to install Git on your machine.

 Now that we're sure Git is installed, we're going to set up encryption between our laptop and GitHub.
 To do this we need to generate a certificate.
 Click on